updated

 Help

-For those okay paying for their food (either packed with you, purchased from us*, or purchased direct from neighbors - recommended): we ask that you work a very casual 10 hours per week.
+For those okay paying for their food (either packed with you, purchased from us*, or purchased direct from neighbors - recommended): we ask that you work a very casual 10 hours per week (and we never work in the rain!)

-Optional: *For a fee of $25 per week, we will provide rice and beans, eggs from neighbors, tilapia from on site (or neighbors), guava from the yard, and fruits and vegetables from neighbors as available (avocado, bananas, oranges, plantain, coffee, etc.)
+Optional: *For a fee of $25 per week, we will provide rice and beans, eggs from our chickens, and fruits and vegetables from neighbors as available (avocado, bananas, oranges, plantain, coffee, etc.)

 • Languages spoken